danielfroz/tedis/README.md

 Optimized for production based on my own experience and usage.

-Main goal is to make it production ready and ready to support Redis Streams.
-XREADGROUP and other commands supported already supported by tedis.command() method.
+Main goal is to make it production ready and ready for Redis Streams.
+XREADGROUP and other commands support is already done.
+Check tedis_command_xstreams.spec.ts.

 ## Documentation